Income tax planning

 The Canada Child Tax Benefit (CCTB) is a tax-free monthly payment made to eligible families to help with the cost of raising kids under age 18.
 The Universal Child Care Benefit (UCCB) is a taxable monthly payment to eligible families with children under age 6.
 You can use both to shift income into your child's hands.

-For advice on how to minimize your taxes and maximize your investments, a Vancity investment professional is available at your local branch.
+Remember, the deadline for filing your taxes is April 30, so for advice on how to minimize your taxes and maximize your investments, contact a Vancity investment professional at your local branch.